-Famous Exes Who Kept Working Together After Breaking Up
+Famous Exes Who Kept Working Together After Breakups: The Good, the Fine and the Awkward - E!
+Online

 As for his worst kiss: "Maybe Blake after we broke up."

-Blake, happily dating Leonardo DiCaprio at the time, told Glamour in the spring of 2011, "Every relationship you have, you're learning and growing and taking something from that.
+The future Mrs. Ryan Reynolds, who was dating Leonardo DiCaprio at the time, told Glamour in the spring of 2011, "Every relationship you have, you're learning and growing and taking something from that.
 So for me, it's never been too dramatic of a thing when something ends."

 Or, you can relive the pain night after night on stage.

-Gwen Stefani and bassist Tony Kanal had already broken up by the time No Doubt really blew up in the 1990s, not all casual fans realizing that "Don't Speak" was about their split.
+Gwen Stefani and bassist Tony Kanal had already broken up by the time No Doubt got huge in the 1990s, not all casual fans realizing that "Don't Speak" was about their split.

-"I was in love and obsessed with Tony Kanal, and he knows that," Stefani said on The Howard Stern Show last year.
+"I was in love and obsessed with Tony Kanal, and he knows that," Stefani said on The Howard Stern Show in 2016.
 "As soon as he opened the car door I was like, 'I love him.
 I don't know why."
 They actually dated on the sly, not wanting to alarm the rest of the band, and Kanal was the one who broke up with her.

 And time helps, but doesn't necessarily heal all wounds—at least not all the way.